mgnsnlssn/lanparty/README.md

  - Down, for students not gaming, instead watching Youtube clips.

 Consider to stop the 18 year age games, or at least try to
+- By entering a paragraph on the contract saying that its the parents...